Neural-Systems-at-UIO/QCAlign/docs/results.rst

    * - Structure
      - Definition
-   * - Total markers within grid
+   * - Total
-     -
+     - Clear Label
-   * - Row 2, column 1
+   * - All markers in grid
-     - Row 2, column 2
+     - Markers that fall outside of atlas

 For the QC assessment of the section images the counts may be used to calculate (%) damage per region for each section and for all the sections combined.
 The damage here represents tissue damage, poor quality labelling and imaging defects.